-We are designing, developing, manufacturing, and planning to operate a constellation of proprietary smallsats.
+We are designing, developing, manufacturing, and operating a constellation of proprietary smallsats.
 These satellites are designed for multiple missions and customers and form the foundation of our satellite platform.
-Weighing approximately 100 kilograms each, these hybrid 3D printed, modular satellites are more functional than cubesats and nanosatellites and less expensive to manufacture than the larger satellites in the 200-600kg range.
-Launched into a LEO and operating in diverse orbits (28°-98° inclination, 300-650km altitude) as approved by the International Telecommunication Union (ITU) in April 2021, our constellation is being designed to be optimally distributed to provide maximum coverage for our customers in the government and commercial sectors.
-With six initial globally distributed ground stations, our constellation is being designed for rapid tasking, collection, and delivery of high-revisit, high-resolution imagery and data analytics.
-As our satellite constellation grows, the amount of data we collect will scale, and we expect our revisit rate will improve.
+Weighing approximately 100 kilograms each, these hybrid 3D printed, modular satellites are being designed to be more functional than cubesats and nanosatellites and less expensive to manufacture than the larger satellites in the 200-600kg range.
+In addition to our own satellites, we are expecting to design and manufacture customized satellites for LEO and lunar applications for customers that include government and commercial entities.

-Our cost-efficient smallsats are designed from the ground-up to optimize performance per unit cost.
-We can integrate technologies and deliver data on demand at lower costs than legacy providers due to our vertical integration, use of Customer Off the Shelf (COTS) proven systems, cost-efficiencies, capital efficient constellation design, and adaptable pricing models.
+Our cost-efficient smallsats are being designed from the ground-up to optimize performance per unit cost.
+Our model is a movement from highly bespoke, costly satellite manufacturing techniques to standardized bus with bespoke integration of customer needs at lower costs.
+We are able to integrate technologies and deliver data on demand at lower costs than legacy providers due to our vertical integration, use of customer off the shelf (COTS) proven systems, cost-efficiencies, capital efficient constellation design, and adaptable pricing models.

 We design and manufacture our satellites at our Cape Canaveral facility.
 Our current configuration and facility is designed to manufacture 5-10 satellites a month.
 Our vertical integration enables us to control our satellites through the entire design, manufacturing, and operation process.
 Our years of experience manufacturing space hardware means we are able to leverage our manufacturing expertise and commercial best practices for satellite production.
 Additionally, leveraging both in-house and partner-provided subsystem components and in-house design and integration services, as well as operational support of satellites on orbit, to provide turn-key delivery of entire constellations offer "concept to constellation" in months instead of years.
-Specifically, our Space and Defense-as-a-Service offerings encompass all aspects of hosted satellite and constellation services, including hosting customer payloads onto our satellites, and delivering services to customers from our space platform.
+Specifically, our offerings are expected to encompass all aspects of hosted satellite and constellation services, including hosting customer payloads onto our satellites, and delivering data and constellation services to customers from our space platform.
 These services are expected to allow customers to focus on developing innovative payloads rather than having to design or develop complete satellite buses or satellites or constellations, which we will provide, along with ancillary services that are likely to include telemetry, tracking and control, communications, processing, as well as software development and maintenance.
 Our patented space-related technologies include a print head for regolith-polymer mixture and associated feedstock; a heat transfer system for regolith; a method for establishing a wastewater bioreactor environment; vertical takeoff and landing pad and interlocking pavers to construct same; and high-load vacuum chamber motion feedthrough systems and methods.
 Regolith is a blanket of unconsolidated, loose, heterogeneous superficial deposits covering solid rock.
-It includes dust, broken rocks, and other related materials and is present on Earth, the Moon, Mars, some asteroids, and other terrestrial planets and moons.
-We continue to patent our products includi
+It includes dust, broken rocks, and other related materials and is present on earth, the moon, Mars, some asteroids, and other terrestrial planets and moons.
+We continue to patent our products